 - Add Oats and Vegetables: Stir in rolled oats, chopped spinach, and shredded carrots.
 Cook for another 5 minutes, allowing oats to soften and vegetables to cook through.

-- Cool and Serve: Allow the mixture to cool to room temperature.
+- Cool and Serve: Allow the mixture to cool to room temperature before serving.
 Store in an airtight container in the refrigerator for up to 5 days.
-Reheat before serving if desired.

 Recipe 3: Fish and Brown Rice Bowl